 - Parental consent.

-- Documents certifying the end of any previous relationship (such as death or divorce certificates), translated into the local language, and authenticated.
+- Documents translated into the local language and authenticated.

-Contact the embassy or tourist information bureau of the country where you plan to marry to learn about specific requirements.
-You can also find foreign embassy and consulate contact information in the Country Information the Department of State publishes for each country.
+Contact the embassy or tourist information bureau of the country where you plan to marry.
+They can tell you about the specific requirements.
 If you are already abroad, you may wish to consult with the nearest U.S. embassy or consulate.

 Validity of Marriages Abroad